astreum/whitepaper/README.md

 Puslar network will also be upgraded with index and storage routes with complementary object message types for get and put.

+An object is a node or leaf of a merkle tree of a file or folder.

-The index route stores the index of the object hash and storage provider's id.
+The index route stores the index of the object hash and the storage provider's id.

-The route is updated every five minutes to remove deleted objects and redistribute indexes adding new objects.
+The route is updated every five minutes to remove deleted objects and redistribute indexes adding new object indexes.

 An indexer must prove they are storing their part of the index.